-Recon Aerial offers enterprise Drone Wind Turbine Inspections in Canada and abroad for Turbine Manufacturers, Wind Farm Owners/Operators and O&M Specialists looking to reduce risk, resolve under-performance issues and potentially prevent expensive blade failures and significant downtime events.
+Recon Aerial offers enterprise Drone Wind Turbine Inspections in Canada and abroad for Turbine Manufacturers, Wind Farm Owners/Operators, and O&M Specialists looking to reduce risk, resolve under-performance issues, and potentially prevent expensive blade failures and significant downtime events.

 Routine drone wind turbine inspections are the foundation of an effective and timely maintenance schedule.
 Rapid visual inspections allow for quick response to field issues and provide key turbine blade information to operations managers.
-Drone wind turbine inspections allow wind operators to have answers faster, save time, save money and target blade defects earlier, when the severity classification is low.
+Drone wind turbine inspections allow wind operators to have answers faster, save time, save money and target blade defects earlier when the severity classification is low.

-Documented drone wind turbine inspections also provide vital year-over-year information AND important chain of custody to support that will prevent or resolve contract warranty disputes and/or legitimize insurance claims.
+Documented drone wind turbine inspections also provide vital year-over-year information AND an important chain of custody to support that will prevent or resolve contract warranty disputes and/or legitimize insurance claims.

 By The Numbers – Reduce Wind Turbine Blade Inspection Costs & Down Time

 Let’s assume that it takes 1 day to fully inspect a turbine using traditional rope methods and costs $3000.
 Let’s also assume that the WT will be down for 8 hrs thus the owner will lose $525 of lost energy production (10hrs, $0.10 per kWh, a capacity factor of 35%, and a nameplate capacity of 1500 kWh).
-A traditional rope inspection cost for one turbine is therefore $3525.
+A traditional rope inspection cost for one turbine is, therefore, $3525.

 Using drone wind turbine inspections through Recon Aerial takes about 45 minutes of total downtime ($42) and costs approximately $769 per wind turbine.

 A traditional rope inspection company would take 100 days (~$352,500) to inspect 100 wind turbines.